Skip to main content

 Ripley S.A.: newcomer publicly-traded department store chain in Chile.
 The company is controlled by the Calderón family who currently hold 51% of the stock.
 In addition, the company makes over $ 2 billion a year in sales.

 Tiendas Industriales Asociadas S.A.: expanding supermarket chain with some 450 grocery stores overall under several banners including the flagship known as “Tía” holding a solid presence in Ecuador and Uruguay.
-Moreover, the retailer leads the grocer market in both Ecuador and Uruguay while remaining private and controlled by the brothers Francisco and Carlos de Narváez as well as the Deucht family, both from Argentina.
-In addition, the company makes close to $ 4 billion a year in sales.
+Moreover, the retailer leads the grocer market in both Ecuador and Uruguay while remaining private and controlled by Francisco de Narváez and Gustavo Andrés Deutsch, both from Argentina.
+In addition, the company makes around $ 4 billion a year in sales.

 Corporación Favorita C.A.: publicly-traded national champion in Ecuador.
 The conglomerate comprises ownership and operation of indoor malls, a ranching business, meatpacking operations, baking operations and a diverse assortment of more than 200 stores between grocery stores, discount stores, home-improvement supply stores, furniture stores, gift shops, home appliance along with consumer electronic and computer stores.
 Moreover, the company reports close to $ 3 billion a year in sales and is controlled by prominent Ecuadorean entrepreneur Andrew Wright.